 Culture bumps are normal when moving to any foreign country

 If you’ve spent some time in another culture, often wondering what on earth just happened or what you might have done or said wrong.
 We all tend to take our own values, beliefs, and behaviors for granted and only notice them when someone else deviates from them.

 A great read is a book by Herman Wouk, Don’t Stop the Carnival.
-I read this book about 30 years ago and still enjoy the memories of reading it, how this could have been playing in Costa Rica instead on the island of Amerigo.
-This is the amusing tale of New York public relations man Norman Paperman that centers on a universal dream – quitting the rat race, escaping to the sunny Caribbean to loll about in the sunshine amidst scantily-clad beauties, and be the King of one’s own alcohol-induced domain.
+I read this book about 30 years ago and still enjoy the memories of reading it.
+This could have been playing in Costa Rica instead of the island of Amerigo.
+This is the amusing tale of New York public relations man Norman Paperman that centers on a universal dream – quitting the rat race.
+Norman escapes to the sunny Caribbean to loll about in the sunshine amidst scantily-clad beauties.
+He becomes the King of one’s own alcohol-induced domain.
 Amazon sells it for the Kindle for $9,59.
-I’m sure you’ll love it as much as I did, please read it BEFORE you move to Costa Rica.
+I’m sure you’ll love it as much as I did.

-Most of these stories are funny when you read them, but many are not so funny at all when they happen to you.
-And that is what we are trying to do at GoDutch Realty: get you ready for that huge step in life, your retirement in Costa Rica and make those bumps as soft as we can.
+Most of these stories are funny when you read them.
+But many are not so funny at all when they happen to you.
+And that is what we are trying to do at GoDutch Realty: get you ready for that huge step in life, your retirement in the tropics, and make those bumps as soft as we can.

-If you like this blog, connect with me on Google+ or subscribe to my newsletter by clicking the banner below.
+If you like this blog, subscribe to my newsletter by clicking the banner below.

 I DO want to remind our readers that we appreciate any referrals you can send us.
 Also, when talking about your home in Costa Rica, please remember the GoDutch Realty agents.
 We appreciate it.